Influencers Who Changed Our World:

 - James Madison - 4th U.S. President; authored the Bill of Rights codifying constitutional protection for individual liberties

 - Martin Luther King, Jr. - Civil rights activist who challenged the social conscience of our nation; he inspired people of all faiths, races, and genders to demonstrate for freedom.

-The newly released film Selma reminds us that no leader or movement can be effective without a committed following.
+The movie film Selma reminds us that no leader or movement can be effective without a committed following.
 The historical significance of the film centered around the march for voting rights on the Edmund Pettus Bridge in Selma, AL. You can't help notice the emotionally charged sea of supporters who stood with Dr. King in the movie.
 The diversity of color, faith, gender, and socio-economic status, was powerful.

 Was this just a following of people?

 No. This was "followership."

 Following is initiated by a leader is reactionary.

 As the movie detailed the planning and organization behind Martin Luther King’s efforts to strategize peaceful demonstrations, the effectiveness of his followership was evident.
 His inner circle of advisors and supporters were essential to making him the person we know today.

 One follower in particular who had an indelible mark on MLK was Ralph David Abernathy.
 He not only served as a mentor, but he was his his best friend.
 Although King was out front, both were leaders of the Civil Rights Movement.
 In 1955, the two men founded the Montgomery Improvement Association and organized a year-long boycott in response to the mistreatment of Rosa Parks.
 Like Dr. King, Abernathy faced grave danger but remained undeterred – true followership.
 Despite having both his home and church bombed, he helped Martin Luther King form the Southern Christian Leadership Conference which served as the strategic headquarters for demonstration planning and mobilization.